 When it is possible to exist and function remotely, the need to travel becomes less necessary; herein lies telepresence's potential impact on climate."- Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warming.

-Alter Eco Chocolates* - So this is more of a stocking stuffer, but it’s a good one.
-I love truffles, but most brands use palm oil in the filling.
+Alter Eco Chocolates* – I love truffles, but most brands use palm oil in the filling.
 Sustainable palm oil is a thing, but I have yet to see major brands with a sustainable palm oil certification.
 Which is why Alter Eco is awesome.
 They use coconut oil instead of palm oil so I don’t have to worry about burning down the rain forest when I need a little sweet.
 Alter-eco is also part of the Regenerative Organic Certification pilot program that has products rolling out this spring.
 Did I mention it's delicious?
 Addictive really.
 Yum.
 Now I want a truffle.

 What is the big deal with coconut oil?
 As it turns out there is a great deal of goodness that goes along with this coconut byproduct.
 Not only is it what makes the inside of Alter Eco chocolate truffles so smooth and creamy, but it’s also a sustainable alternative to palm kernel oil, containing health promoting properties, and versatility in the kitchen."- Alter Eco Foods